Things used in this project

 Finally an older USB web cam has been fitted with Lego connectors to be mounted atop the case.

 For software, there are two parts.
-The first is handling all the communication between Windows UWP platform and the BrickPi board, and all done in a component called BrickPi.UWP.
+The one is handling communication between Windows UWP platform and the BrickPi board, and all done in a component called BrickPi.UWP.
 This allows to control Mindstorms NXT motors and read data from the NXT sensors.

 The other part is controlling all the higher level functionality, such as steering the robot based on sensor input, joystick or remote control.
 Also it contains functionality to capture images and upload to OneDrive or Azure Blob storage, and a basic UWP app for Mobile/Desktop to control the robot.